 Sustainable agriculture, nutrition and health benefits, food formulations and processes, consumer behaviour, food safety...
 Throughout the world, researchers are working on innovative solutions for tomorrow's food business.

 The health benefits of insect protein, ingredient associations for boosting health, the discovery of a natural cyan blue colorant, recycling shrimp by-products for flavouring and nutritional ingredients, the diversity of "senior" consumer profiles, beans adapted to dry climates, cover crops in viticulture to limit herbicide usage and improve water drainage...
-Read our Vitawatch intelligence round-up for the September 2021.
+Read our Vitawatch intelligence round-up for September 2021.

 Diet and health